lhost-v3/api/docs/Endpoints/Shipments/Response.md

 The `id` member of the response object will contain the LHost procedure token.

-Note: If the `id` is empty, it does not indicate an error, and no further action is required; it only means that the procedure data needs to be processed manually.
+Note: If the `id` is empty it does not indicate an error, and no further action is required; it only means that the procedure data needs to be processed manually.

 The `shipment` meta will contain the `status` member (please see status codes below).